“How did you know?” I asked, not sure I wanted the answer. I thought I had been careful. I thought she wouldn’t notice the signs.

 It was too late by then, we just didn’t know it yet.
 A roar echoed through the night like some slavering demon come up from the pits of hell, and my heart stopped.
 What broke through the treeline this time made Owen’s injuries look like sunshine, kittens, and happy thoughts.

-“You here to finish me off, Sweetheart?” she asked in a lightly accented whisper, barely audible over the rolling thunder as its grumbles dissipated and the patter of rain on the muddy ground.
+“You here to finish me off?” she asked in a lightly accented whisper, barely audible over the patter of rain on the muddy ground and the rolling thunder as its grumbles dissipated.

 There was no emotion in her voice, just as there was no life left in her pale blue eyes.
 No will to live.
 Even the chill of her pale flesh beneath his hands was able to pass through her clothing and his gloves, as though death was already claiming its next.